-A creator bio has 3 seconds to convert a profile visit into a follow or a click.
-Generic bios (“Sharing my journey ✨”) waste that window.
-These 15 prompts cover the bio architecture creators actually need: niche-first one-liner, proof stack, call-to-action choice, link strategy, and the rare bilingual bio for cross-market creators.
+A creator bio gets about 3 seconds to turn a profile visit into a follow or a click.
+Generic openers (“Sharing my journey ✨”) burn that window saying nothing.
+These 15 prompts cover the bio parts that actually move profile-to-follow rate: a niche-first first line, a proof stack, the right call-to-action, a link strategy, and a bilingual bio for cross-market creators.
+Each prompt is platform-aware, so the output lands inside the real character cap instead of getting truncated by an ellipsis.

 Who this is for

-Creators rebooting their bio after a niche pivot, multi-platform creators syncing identity, KOL agencies optimizing talent profiles, and founders running personal accounts alongside a brand.
+Creators rebooting a bio after a niche pivot, multi-platform creators syncing one identity, talent agencies optimizing KOL profiles, and founders running a personal account next to a brand account.

 When not to use these prompts

-Skip these for closed / private accounts where the bio is for friends, or for verified celebrities whose bio is mostly contractual.
-Skip too if the account has no clear single audience — pick a niche first.
+Skip them for private accounts where the bio is just for friends, or for verified celebrities whose bio is mostly contractual.
+Skip them too if the account has no single clear audience yet; pick a niche first, then write the bio.

 Prompt anatomy / structure formula